 When it comes to social media, people prefer videos with subtitles.
-They’re easier to take in when users are scrolling through a feed without audio, like when they’re at work, in line, in transit, or on the toilet.
+Captions help capture users' attention when they're scrolling through a feed without audio, like when they’re at work, in line, in transit, or on the toilet.
 If you’re building a professional following and personal brand using videos on LinkedIn, you should add subtitles directly to your video so that you don’t rely on sound to communicate your story.

 More recently, LinkedIn businesses can sponsor video ads that appears in the newsfeed and post videos on their LinkedIn company page.
 Some people like Dennis at Linked Superpowers have built businesses around LinkedIn content strategy.

 Why add subtitles?